 Numerical growth is often on the mind of pastors and church leadership.

 Living in the Post-Modern era offers a lot of temptation specifically as it relates to the advancement of technology.
-It seems right out of the birth canal kids are handed a smartphone or tablet and they begin interacting in the digital world.
+It seems right away when kids are born they are handed a smartphone or tablet and begin interacting in the digital world.

 Our culture continues to change at a rapid rate.
 The minute we think we have understood a cultural shift and adjusted our approach we recognize it has changed yet again.
 The effectiveness of your church is influenced greatly by your understanding of the culture which God has placed your church in.